swrh/pK/README.md

 In mid 2021 I updated it using newer framework versions but it still has some big bugs.
 It was released as version [1.1](https://github.com/swrh/pK/tree/v1.1) and its branch is [release-1.1](https://github.com/swrh/pK/tree/release-1.1).

 In late 2021 I decided to start rewriting it using newer technologies.
-The frontend will be written using React and in the backend I'm using Spring, but I'm not 100% satisfied with this decision and I might move to something else soon.
+I'll probably use React on the frontend, but I still haven't decided how the backend will be written.